martahdez90/calculator/README.md

 ### 2. Testing and bug fixing
 1. data-num="3" and data-num= "0" in the html are switched
 2. the sum and minus are also switched
+3. When you /0 the calculator breaks so now the result shown it's "0" instead of infinity.

 ### 3. New features implementation